 Methylene Blue in Sepsis & Septic Shock

-I don’t know about you all but I’m constantly working on finding new ways to treat my septic shock patients who, based on the numbers from larger studies, have a mortality rate between 25-35%.
-I have used methylene blue on various occasions for post-CPB vasoplegia but would it possibly work in septic shock?
+I don’t know about you all, but I’m constantly working on finding new ways to treat my septic shock patients who, based on the numbers from more extensive studies, have a mortality rate between 25-35%.
+I have used methylene blue occasionally for post-CPB vasoplegia, but would it work in septic shock?
 UPDATE: This page was initially created on 12/28/19.
 We now have SOME data.
 Last update 03/15/23.

 Methylene Blue in Septic Shock Increases the BP

-When the CITRIS-ALI study was published just a few months ago they used plasma biomarkers as a method to prove that ascorbic acid in this patient population worked.
-You know, the study where they gave Vitamin C to patients with acute lung injury and it failed to show its primary endpoint which was SOFA/biomarker changes but….. had a statistically significant decrease in mortality and people scoffed that that since it wasn’t the primary endpoint.
-The study that I am posting today provided methylene blue to patients with severe sepsis and measured TNF-α, IL-1, IL-2 receptor, IL-6, IL-8.
-As I typed this I realized that I am such a nerd.
-It’s a Sunday and I’m typing about interleukins.
+When the CITRIS-ALI study was published just a few months ago, they used plasma biomarkers to prove that ascorbic acid in this patient population worked.
+You know, the study where they gave Vitamin C to patients with acute lung injury failed to show its primary endpoint, SOFA/biomarker changes, but….. had a statistically significant decrease in mortality, and people scoffed that since it wasn’t the primary endpoint.
+The study I am posting today provided methylene blue to patients with severe sepsis and measured TNF-α, IL-1, IL-2 receptor, IL-6, and IL-8.
+As I typed this, I realized that I am such a nerd.
+It’s a Sunday, and I’m typing about interleukins.
 I digress.

-Those endpoints weren’t changed by giving these patients methylene blue.
-You know what did change?
+Those endpoints were kept the same by giving these patients methylene blue.
+Would you happen to know what did change?
 The mean arterial pressure on these patients.
-You know what makes patients survive?
-Requiring small vasopressor doses and having an improved blood pressure.
-By no means does this small study mean I’m changing my practice, but I am at least going to think outside the box a little more often in my refractory shock patients who absolutely cannot die on me.
+Do you understand what makes patients survive?
+Requiring small vasopressor doses and having improved blood pressure.
+By no means does this small study mean I’m changing my practice, but I will at least think outside the box a little more often in my refractory shock patients who absolutely cannot die on me.

 Also, I am working on a comprehensive vasopressor post HERE.